 If you are in the middle of a conflict and need a mediator, contact the CU Counseling Center.
-Visit hub.concord.edu/student-life/node/5 or call 304-384-5290 to make an appointment.
+Visit www.concord.edu/Student-Life/Student-Health-Wellness/Counseling-Center-(1).aspx or call 304-384-5290 to make an appointment.